Updated: March 11, 2026 6 minutes Published: February 4, 2025

 An abstract picture of a multisite CMS.

 Managing multiple websites separately is increasingly complex, but not with a multisite CMS.
+A CMS for multiple sites lets you control all your websites — their content, branding, and users — from a single platform.
 If you currently face challenges such as manual content updates, inconsistent branding, or overflowing operational costs, such a CMS might be your best solution.

 Why?
 Because implementing a multisite CMS means centralizing content management and scaling efficiently — all without losing your brand identity and draining resources.
 Platforms like Kentico, Adobe Experience Manager, and Sitecore are designed to do just that, working as a single spot for multisite management.